DHCS Review Process

 - Researchers will submit a copy of the CPHS approval letter and protocol.
 A copy of these items are required before the data release.

 - If the request for the research data is approved, the DRC administrator will notify the DHCS entity holding the data file, who will arrange for the data release to the requestor.
 The time needed for the data release will vary according to the workload level within DHCS.
 The requestor will be charged for applicable costs incurred as a result of the time needed to prepare and release the appropriate data files.
+Please note that there is time delay in the data from when DHCS receives protected health information from the health plans.
+Depending upon the timframe being requested, there may be a delay between six to eighteen months after the date of service before DHCS data is considered to be complete.
+Data is currently only available as far back as October 2004.

 - Researchers are required to submit a copy of their journal article abstract or other publications if they publish any findings from their research using Medi-Cal data.